Appalachian Regional Commission

 Area Development Program & Access Road Program

-- Please contact NEPA for a quick conversation about your potential project before beginning your pre-application to ensure the project will be competitive.
+- Contact NEPA for an inital conversation about your potential project before beginning your pre-application to ensure the project will be competitive.

 - Check this timeline to make sure your organization can meet the required deadlines.

-- Review the ARC 2016-2020 Strategic Plan, the PA Area Development Plan 2015-2018, and the PA FY17 Strategy Statement to make sure your project matches the most current goals and strategies at the federal and state levels.
+- Review the ARC 2016-2020 Strategic Plan, the PA Area Development Plan 2015-2018, Appalachian Regional Commission Program Guidelines and the PA FY17 Strategy Statement to ensure your project matches the most current goals and strategies at the federal and state levels.

-- Currently, all of the counties NEPA serves are designated as transitional, meaning the Area Development grants require a 50% match to leverage 50% grant and Access Road Program typically requires 20% match to leverage 80% grant.
+- Currently, all of the counties NEPA serves are designated as transitional, meaning the Area Development grants require a 50% match to leverage the 50% grant funds, and while the Access Road Program no longer requires a match, it is highly encouraged.

 - Any construction project (Area Development) requires a federal cognizant agency, often referred to as a BFA (Basic Federal Agency), as a partner (USDA, Army Corp of Engineers, US DOT FHWA, EDA).

-- If funded, Access Road Projects must be coordinated with PennDOT and the NEPA Alliance or Lackawanna-Luzerne Metropolitan Planning Organization (MPO) to be added to the Transportation Improvement Program (TIP).
+- Projects must be coordinated with PennDOT and the NEPA Alliance or Lackawanna-Luzerne Metropolitan Planning Organizations (MPOs) to be added to the Transportation Improvement Program (TIP).

 - If you are selected for a full application, you must have the match committed.
 Before beginning a pre-app, please make sure your matching funds can be committed by that time.